kulbhushanchand/kulbhushanchand.github.io/about.md

 ## Education

-My educational background is in **Electronics and Communication Engineering**.
-I received the B.Tech. degree in electronics and communication engineering from the [Guru Nanak Dev University](http://www.gndu.ac.in/) and the M.Tech. degree in electronics and communication engineering from the [Lovely Professional University](https://www.lpu.in/).
-At present, I'm working towards the Ph.D. degree in electronics and communication engineering with Prof. Arun Khosla at the [Dr B R Ambedkar National Institute of Technology](https://www.nitj.ac.in/).
+My educational background is in **Electronics and Communication Engineering (ECE)**.
+I received the B.Tech. degree in ECE from the [Guru Nanak Dev University](http://www.gndu.ac.in/) and the M.Tech. degree in ECE from the [Lovely Professional University](https://www.lpu.in/).
+At present, I'm working towards the Ph.D. degree in ECE under Prof. Arun Khosla at the [Dr B R Ambedkar National Institute of Technology](https://www.nitj.ac.in/).

 ## Research Philosophy

-My research interests include biofeedback, embedded systems, wearable physiological sensors and computing, healthcare, and gamification.
-I am passionate about open science and reproducible research and use Open Source Technologies for most of my projects.
+My research interests include design of `biofeedback systems`, `wearable physiological sensors`, `using video games for biofeedback`, and `gamification`.
+I am passionate about open science and reproducible research and use `Open Source Technologies` for most of my projects.

 ## Teaching Philosophy

-I have taught undergraduate and postgraduate engineering courses like `Microcontroller and its applications`, `Digital signal processing`, `Probability and stochastic theory`.
-I've TA'ed `Gamification` and `Electronics devices and digital electronics Lab` course.
+I have taught undergraduate and postgraduate engineering courses like `Microcontroller and its applications`, `Digital signal processing`, `Probability and stochastic theory`, and `Adaptive filter theory`.
+I've TA'ed `Gamification` and `Electronics devices and digital electronics lab`, and `Simulation lab` course.

 ## CV